bayuobie/Products-and-Service-reviews-on-Algorand/README.md

 # Deployment
 This is a PHP implementation which will run on any linux server that supports PHP.
 This implementation was done on a Xampp localhost.
 To deploy and test this
-1. Simple upload the folder into the htdocs folder or on your public_html on a shared hosting for example.
+1. Simply upload the folder into the htdocs folder or on your public_html on a shared hosting for example.
 Run the index.php script to start the script
 2. You will need to create the databases using the tblproducts.sql
 3. We have included the Algosdk as but you should import this using NPM or always make sure you link to the latest version
 4. In the js/scrips.js file, set the address to receive payments.
 The Mnemonic keys of this address will be used to sign transactions as well